-The certificate in Program Evaluation will provide you with graduate-level training in the concepts and skills necessary to conduct evaluations of programs and program improvement efforts in domestic and international settings.
+The graduate certificate in Program Evaluation will provide you with training in the concepts and skills necessary to conduct evaluations of programs and program improvement efforts in domestic and international settings.
 You can also enhance your evaluation skills in your work as an evaluator, policy analyst, health and social service administrator, or program manager for non-profit advocacy and community-based organizations.
-You can complete the program either on a full-time or part-time basis within a five year time period as a non-degree seeking student or in conjunction with a graduate program at FSU.
+You can complete the program either on a full-time or part-time basis within a seven-year time period as a non-degree seeking student or in conjunction with a graduate program at FSU.
 The courses are offered both online and on-campus.

 Step 1: Apply for admissions to the University (select one)

 You can enroll in either fall or spring semesters and may take seven years to complete 15 credit hours.
 By the end of your second course, you must complete the Certificate Admissions Form, identifying the five courses and anticipated semesters you intend to take to fulfill certificate requirements.
 The Admissions Form is then e-mailed to the Program Coordinator.
 You must complete and submit the Admissions Form in the first semester of coursework for the certificate or the courses will not be eligible for use in completing the certificate.